SpicyMip/SpicyMip/README.md

 # Hi there, I'm SpicyMip! 🦔🐙🐧
 ### Backend Developer | Computer Engineering | Universidad Técnica Federico Santa María

 Welcome to my code corner!
-I'm a passionate backend developer with a focus on Python, C/C++, and Java.
-Currently, I'm in my fifth year of Civil Engineering Computer Science at Universidad Técnica Federico Santa María.
+I'm a passionate backend developer with a focus on Go, C/C++ and Python.
+Currently, I'm in my Sixth year of Civil Engineering Computer Science at Universidad Técnica Federico Santa María.

 ## About Me
 - **Name:** Martin Pino